FIFA backs American soccer ref who denies asking for Portugal player's jersey

 But international soccer officials condemned the claim made against Mark Geiger, 43, a native of Ocean County, N.J., who denied the allegation against him.

-Geiger drew international scrutinyy after Morocco’s Nordin Amrabat asserted in a post-game interview with Dutch broadcaster NOS that Pepe, Portugal’s veteran center back, said Geiger asked for his shirt after the game.
+Geiger drew international scrutiny after Morocco’s Nordin Amrabat asserted in a post-game interview with Dutch broadcaster NOS that Pepe, Portugal’s veteran center back, said Geiger asked for his shirt after the game.

 "I don't know what [Geiger] is used to, but he was very impressed by Cristiano [Ronaldo]," Amrabat told the station, via ESPN.
 "I've been just told by Pepe that in the [first half], he asked if he could have his shirt.
 Come on, man.
 What are we talking about? ...
 We are at the World Cup, not a circus here."